JoinColony/colonyNetwork/docs/quick-start.md

 ```

 This will create a file called `.python-version` and instruct pyenv to use Python in version `2.7.18`.
 After that, try running `npm ci` again.

+### Q: I'm trying to deploy but it can't connect to the local ganache instance

+A: Use NodeJS version 14.x [nvm](https://github.com/nvm-sh/nvm) can help!